cholnhial/taca/README.md

 ## Joining chat

 Messaging between two users happens in a room.
-Rooms have unique alphanumeric ids that identify them.
+Rooms have unique random alphanumeric ids that identify them.
 It's probably not the best way to secure them.
 A room has messages which the mood is later extracted from.

 To start talking you must find a partner.
-So when you click join the system is searching for a partner who is not in a chat.
+So when you click join, the system is searching for a partner who is not in a chat.
-Once found both of you are created a room.
+Once found, both of you are created a room.
 Your super secret room id is communicated over HTTPS and then is used to subscribe websocket to.

 ## Messaging